Backtest Indicator on TradingView: Test Any Strategy Reliably

 Want to see how your trading strategy would have played out in the past, without the stress of real money on the line?
 The Bar Replay tool is perfect for this.
 It lets you manually test your indicators by replaying historical market data, almost like having a time machine for your charts.

-Here's how you can get started:
+Here's how to get started:

 Tracking your performance might look something like this:

 This process lets you experience the market as it was, in real-time, helping you get a genuine feel for how your indicator behaves under real trading pressure.
-It's a fantastic way to build confidence in your strategy before you ever hit the "live" trade button.
+It's a great way to build confidence in your strategy before you ever hit the "live" trade button.

 Turning Your Trading Indicators into Automated Backtesting Strategies